Last updated on:

-The drill press comes with a one year warranty that is great for buyers.
+The tool comes with a one year warranty that is great for buyers.
 It is also the most affordable out of all the machines mentioned on this list.

-If you need a lightweight and compact drill press, this is the best benchtop drill press for you.
+If you need a lightweight and compact drill press with cast iron base, this is the best benchtop tool for you.